-Merquén is a tasty condiment made from roasted peppers, a legacy of the Mapuche culture that spread to Argentine and Chilean Patagonia.
+'Merquén' is a tasty condiment made from roasted peppers, a legacy of the Mapuche culture that spread to Argentine and Chilean Patagonia.
 In Chile it's used for seasoning dishes of the finest Andean cuisine.
-It looks powder with small reddish flakes and is made of the dry and spicy 'cacho de cabra' variety of chili and mixed with coriander seeds, although the Mapuche also include other ingredients.
+It looks powdery with small reddish flakes and is made of the dry and spicy 'cacho de cabra' variety of chili and mixed with coriander seeds, although the Mapuche also include other ingredients.
 Merquén is also the name Chilean Rolando and Catalan Laia have given their restaurant with Chilean soul and Mediterranean flavour.
 While there are a number of well-prepared Chilean dishes, Laia puts the Catalan touch on things in the kitchen.
-Especially when it comes to the tapas. (read more)
+Especially when it comes to the tapas.

-The best thing you can say about a vegetarian restaurant is that it doesn’t look like one Forget about the vegetarian clichés of sad tofu salads, here they offer a lunch menu featuring imaginative, tasty, nutritious dishes such as beans with cream of polenta and sage or home-made stuffed pasta, and always with an aperitif tapa included.
+The best thing you can say about a vegetarian restaurant is that it doesn’t seem like one.
+Forget about the vegetarian clichés of sad tofu salads, here they offer a lunch menu featuring imaginative, tasty, nutritious dishes such as beans with cream of polenta and sage or home-made stuffed pasta, and always with an aperitif tapa included.
 In the evenings they unveil a range of tapas such as papas arrugas, Argentinean pies, burritos and fajitas.
 A small, well-chosen selection of wine and beer is available.

 If there was a café in the animated part of 'Mary Poppins' – you know, when they jump into the chalk drawing on the pavement – it would look like Pudding.
 Opened by a Frenchwoman based in Barcelona, Pudding was designed for spending the afternoon with the kids.
 Parents can enjoy a cappuccino with pastries or sandwiches while the little ones occupy themselves with books, games, chalkboards and even iPads that they'll find at their disposal.
 This spot can also help organize birthday parties that are much more stylish than at Burger King.

 Heading to the neighbourhood civic centre might not be the first idea that comes to mind for breakfast or lunch with the kids.
-But the cafe and restaurant of the Villa Florida civic centre has a well-designed, healthy daily menu, in which couscous frequently features.
+But the cafe and restaurant of the Vil·la Florida civic centre has a well-designed, healthy daily menu, in which couscous frequently features.
 They also have good burgers and omelettes, as well as a selection of home-made cakes.

 Espai Mallorca closed its doors, and Barcelona was missing a place to get good Balearic food.
 The answer has come from the unlikely trio of editor Pema Maymó, architect Lourdes, and graphic designer Antònia the three partners at Idò DO Balear.
 It's a multitasking space with a shop filled with gourmet products, a restaurant and a bread shop, all filling the space with island delights.
 A good lunch or dinner here can consist of a shared combination of tapas, perfect to go with vermouth.
 There's also a space especially for kids with big tables and a wall made of chalkboards so they can have as much fun as the grown-ups.